-Single ticket valid for 90 minutes in one direction will cost you around 1.5 euros, but if you’re planning to only take a short ride up to 30 min, you can buy a special 30-minute ticket that will cost you only 50 cents.
-If you’re planning to hop on and off a few times during the day, than 24-hour ticket is something for you.
-You can buy it for around 4.5 euros.
+A single ticket valid for ninety minutes in one direction will cost you around one and a half euros (ten kunas).
+However, if you’re planning to take a short ride for up to thirty minutes, you can buy a special ticket that will cost you only around fifty cents (four kunas).
+If you’re planning to hop on and off a few times during the day, then the 24-hour ticket is something for you.
+You can buy it for around four and a half euros (thirty kunas).

 Mix of influences